mratsim/meilleur-data-scientist-france-2018/README.md

 ## Difficulties

-### 1. 2 hours is extremely short, I struggled one hour to get a baseline up.
+### 1. 2 hours is extremely short

+I struggled one hour to get a baseline up.

 Then I lost again 30 minutes because we had to output 3 probabilities (selling between 0-10 days, 10-60 days and 60+ days) but XGBoost wasn't ordering the output columns in a natural order.

-### 2. The dataset was quite dirty to limit the use of automl/datascience platforms
+### 2. The dataset

+was quite dirty to limit the use of automl/datascience platforms